-- Gliadorphin/gluteomorphin (wheat gluten)
+- Gliadorphin/ gluteomorphin (wheat gluten)

 - Rubiscolin (spinach)

 - Phytates and Phytic acid: compounds found in many foods, but especially soybeans, whole wheat and rye.
 In the human gut, phytic acid acts as an anti-nutrient.
 It reduces the absorption of valuable minerals such as calcium, iron, magnesium, and zinc by binding the minerals into an insoluble salt.
-Relatively high concentrations of phytic acid occur in the following foods: whole grain cereal foods (wheat, rye, rice, oats), nuts and seeds, soybeans, other types of beans, potatoes, artichokes, blackberries, broccoli, carrots, figs, green beans and strawberries.
+Relatively high concentrations of phytic acid occur in the following foods: whole-grain cereal foods (wheat, rye, rice, oats), nuts and seeds, soybeans, other types of beans, potatoes, artichokes, blackberries, broccoli, carrots, figs, green beans, and strawberries.
 Soaking or sprouting the grain foods will neutralize much of the phytic acid, except in soybeans, which must be cooked for more than 10 hours at very high temperatures to remove the anti-nutrients.

-- Psoralens: natural toxins in food products such as celery, parsley and parsnips.
-These compounds sensitize the skin to the harmful effects of ultraviolet radiation in sunlight, and as such are said to be photocarcinogenic.
+- Psoralens: natural toxins in food products such as celery, parsley, and parsnips.
+These compounds sensitize the skin to the harmful effects of ultraviolet radiation in sunlight, and as such is said to be photocarcinogenic.
 They are not destroyed by normal cooking procedures (boiling or microwave); thus humans are exposed to appreciable levels of psoralens through the consumption of celery, parsnips and other psoralen-containing foodstuffs.
 Psoralens are used to treat pigment disorders of the skin and other skin diseases such as psoriasis and nonmelanoma skin cancers.

 - Solanines: a toxic alkaloid found in high concentrations in the green patches on and just under potato skins and eyes.
 They are also found in tomatoes, peppers, and eggplant.
-Solanine has both fungicidal and pesticidal properties, and it is one of the plant's natural defenses.
+Solanine has both fungicidal and pesticidal properties, and it is one of the plant’s natural defenses.
 The human body converts solanines into a poison called solanidine.
 Solanine poisoning is primarily displayed by gastrointestinal and neurological disorders.
-Symptoms include nausea, diarrhea, vomiting, stomach cramps, burning of the throat, heart arrhythmia, headache and dizziness.
+Symptoms include nausea, diarrhea, vomiting, stomach cramps, burning of the throat, heart arrhythmia, headache, and dizziness.
 Hallucinations, loss of sensation, paralysis, fever, jaundice, dilated pupils and hypothermia have been reported in more severe cases.

 Experts say that a hundred grams of raw potatoes contain between 2 and 13 milligrams of solanine.
 Experts believe that doses of 200 milligrams of solanine eaten at one sitting may cause problems.
 Symptoms can be gastrointestinal (abdominal pain, nausea, diarrhea, vomiting) or neurological (apathy, drowsiness, mental confusion, shortness of breath, weak and rapid pulse).